 In cooler climates where the gardening season is limited, some flowering shrubs can give the landscape three to four seasons of interest.
-Many flowering shrubs offer fragrant flowers in spring or summer, berries in late summer to fall, beautiful fall color and even winter interest from colorful stems or persistent fruit.
+Many flowering shrubs offer fragrant flowers in spring or summer, berries in late summer to fall, beautiful fall color, and even winter interest from colorful stems or persistent fruit.
 Continue reading for a list of flowering shrubs for zone 5.

 Hardy Flowering Shrubs

 A gardener or landscaper has plenty of choices available for growing flowering shrubs in zone 5.
-Starting with the classic hardy flowering shrubs, zone 5 gardeners can choose from many varieties of hydrangea, viburnum, lilac, spirea, rhododendron, azalea, dogwood, ninebark and roses.
+Starting with the classic hardy flowering shrubs, zone 5 gardeners can choose from many varieties of hydrangea, viburnum, lilac, spirea, rhododendron, azalea, dogwood, ninebark, and roses.

-Hydrangeas bloom for long periods in midsummer, some varieties even have fall colored foliage.
+Hydrangeas bloom for long periods in midsummer; some varieties even have fall colored foliage.

 Viburnums are a favorite of birds because of their berries which can persist well into winter.
-Viburnums have spring or summer flowers depending on variety, which then turn into berries, and many varieties also display beautiful fall foliage.
+Viburnums have spring or summer flowers depending on the variety, which then turn into berries, and many varieties also display beautiful fall foliage.

 Lilacs are much loved for their extremely fragrant spring flowers and many new varieties are reblooming and cold hardy.

-Spirea is a classic low maintenance landscape shrub with many varieties offering colorful foliage throughout the summer.
+Spirea is a classic, low maintenance landscape shrub with many varieties offering colorful foliage throughout the summer.

 Rhododendrons put on a beautiful display of flowers in spring and are also broadleaf evergreens, giving the landscape winter interest.

-Dogwood flowers in spring, then most varieties produce berries, but their real charm comes from their bright red or yellow stems that stand out against winter snow.
+Dogwood flowers in spring, then most varieties produce berries, but their real charm comes from their bright red or yellow stems that stand out against the winter snow.

 Ninebark shrubs provide the landscape with an array of colorful foliage throughout the growing season.
 This colorful foliage makes their white spring flower clusters really stand out.